mohamadElEaswy/ecommerce-Shop-App/README.md

-# shopApp Test
+# shopApp TRAINING

-This flutter project is still in development process, errors and misakes will be solved in the future

-Flutter Bloc & Model view & Dio & onGenerated Routes ........
+This is a Flutter project training

+-Bloc pattern.
+-Dio.
+-MVC.
+-lints.
+-APIS.